hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 For the record, what's your use case?
 Why you require screen offsets?

 [16:27:41](#g5CCfzTDIoHh7rh3cO12YT1EH7qjgJCOonzgt_HHDRQ) <hiiamboris (NOT THIS ONE)>:
-If it's just reinventing context menus, that doesn't count Ì†ΩÌ∏â
+If it's just reinventing context menus, that doesn't count üòâ

 [16:39:30](#Bj-3TEzV2WMBvyqFnrX3P4k6AcDrf9wMgaRo4qdxhTE) <zwortex (zwortex)>:
 It is a sort of contextual menu, but an extension of it.
 Anyway, any situation where you need to display a sub-window (popup, information box) at a precise location related to the main window might need the screen location.
 I guess any communication back and forth with another process might require that as well.